Is Steak Still Good If It Turns Gray? Discover the Truth Behind Meat Discoloration

 • Packaging: Vacuum-sealed packaging can help preserve the color and quality of the meat by reducing exposure to oxygen.
 Alternatively, use airtight containers or zipper-lock bags to store steak.

-See also Why Is Flank Steak So Expensive?
+See also Is Papi Steak Expensive?

 Remember to label the packaging with the date of purchase or freezing to ensure you use the steak within a safe timeframe.